- Ethics Home Page

 - Site Index

-With her combined background in science and ethics, Margaret R. McLean has become one of the region's top commentators and consultants on the ethical dimension of advances in medicine and biotechnology.
+As both associate director of the Ethics Center and director of the Center's work in bioethics, Margaret McLean serves on the Center's Management Committee and helps determine strategy.
+With her combined background in science and ethics, McLean has become one of the region's top commentators and consultants on the ethical dimension of advances in medicine and biotechnology.

 An advisor to the California Senate Select Committee on Genetics from 1999 until 2002, she has written extensively on the ethical implications of genetics and cloning.